Mike-LunaNova/Alpaca-population-subgraph/README.md

 # Alpaca-population-subgraph
-The repository for LunaNova SubGraphs
+The repository for the Alpaca SubGraph
-This respository contains subgraph files for specific APIs
+This respository contains subgraph files for the Alpaca.city API